Japan - Tips

 industrial economy.
 Japan has few natural resources, and trade helps

-the foreign exchange needed to purchase raw materials for its
+it earn the foreign exchange needed to purchase raw materials for its

 economy.